jigargajjar55/Audio-Speech-To-Sign-Language-Converter/README.md

 >- Python >= 3.7
 >- Browser supports Web Speech API
->- Download all required packages for running python script A2SL/views.py
+>- Download all required packages for python script A2SL/views.py

 ## Installation Guide:

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you download the project and running on your local machine for development and testing purposes.

 ### Instructions